PrincetonUniversity/BrainPipe/README.md

 Includes three-dimensional CNN with a U-Net architecture (Gornet et al., 2019; K. Lee, Zung, Li, Jain, & Sebastian Seung, 2017) with added packages developed by Kisuk Lee (Massachusetts Institute of Technology), Nick Turner (Princeton University), James Gornet (Columbia University), and Kannan Umadevi Venkatarju (Cold Spring Harbor Laboratories).

-# Emily is doing some heavy maintenance on these scripts, additional notes [here](https://docs.google.com/document/d/1cuNthPY2Z-69SQi9aSwfbgJlHpvQGivhxFtOUmAKOm4/edit?usp=sharing)
+# This is a work in progress.
+Emily has largely updated scripts and README, but some documentation is not fully fleshed out.

 ### *Dependencies:*
 [DataProvider3](https://github.com/torms3/DataProvider3)